-People were actively involved in decision about their care and support needs There were formal systems in place to assess people's capacity for decision making under the Mental Capacity Act 2005 and Deprivation of Liberty Safeguards (DoLS).
+People were actively involved in decision about their care and support needs.
+There were formal systems in place to assess people's capacity for decision making under the Mental Capacity Act 2005 and Deprivation of Liberty Safeguards (DoLS).
 People felt safe and there were clear lines of reporting safeguarding concerns to appropriate agencies and staff were knowledgeable about safeguarding adults.

 Care plans were in place detailing how people wished to be supported and people were involved in making decisions about their care.
 People participated in a range of activities both in the home and in the community and received the support they needed to help them do this.
 People were able to choose where they spent their time and what they did.
-Pictorial formats of weekly timetables and medical appointments were in place.